polyccon/cv/CV.md

 </a>
 My Data Engineering project with ASI Data Science:

 * Buit and deployed an automatic machine learning API, hosted on the SherlockML platform.
-Tech stack: Python framework Flask, postgreSQL and rq
+Tech stack: Python framework Flask, postgreSQL and python-rq

 Some other projects I've worked on: